arthoang/socket-chat-server/README.md

 Console app, using readline library.
 Based on user input, will communicate with server by emitting events

 3. How to use this server:
+- Clone the project
--	Navigate to “server” project folder, and run:
+-	Navigate to project folder, and run:
 ```
 npm install
 ```